Jannik Sinner conquered mental challenge to claim US Open title

 Jannik Sinner was proud of his mental strength after putting his anti-doping scandal behind him to win the US Open for the first time.

-The world number one came into the tournament shrouded in controversy after escaping a ban, despite two positive tests in March.
+The world No.1 came into the tournament shrouded in controversy after escaping a ban, despite two positive tests in March.

 Many people thought Sinner was lucky not to be suspended, but he put all that to one side to claim a second grand slam title of the year by ending Taylor Fritz’s American dream in New York.

-The Italian, who beat Britain’s Jack Draper in the semi-final, won 6-3 6-4 7-5 to add the US crown to the title he won in Australia.
+The Italian, who beat Britain’s Jack Draper in the semi-final, won 6-3 6-4 7-5 to add the US crown to the title he won in Australia at the start of the year.

 “I’m happy how I handled this one.
 I’m just excited to have this trophy with me,” he said.